anandmsinha/FalconAndroid/readme.md

     13. ~~Show no requests message in case of 0 requests.~~
     14. ~~Fix title problem~~
     15. Better interface for search
-    16. Fetch clients based on database.
+    16. ~~Fetch clients based on database.~~ - Depreceted
-    17. DateTime input
+    17. ~~DateTime input~~
     18. Remove file from selected files
     19. Highlight results in search
     20. ~~Show loading while search is happening~~
     21. ~~Loading while first time feed is loading.~~
+    22. In case of no internet connection show no connection message.

 2. Version 0.2.0 (Not started)